anikethpatil/MazeSolver/README.md

 # MazeSolver
-Make sure you have the pyamaze library installed.You can install it using: pip install pyamaze
+Make sure you have the pyamaze library installed.
+You can install it using:

+pip install pyamaze